Analysis of Concurrent and Pacing Delays

 6. ANALYSIS OF COMMON CONTRACT REQUIREMENTS

 The contract is the key document for determining delay requirements.
 Most construction contracts allow a contractor to receive a time extension for delays that are beyond the control and without fault or negligence by the contractor (excusable delays).
 Construction contracts usually limit a contractor’s right for extended project costs only for the delays caused by the owner to the critical path (compensable delays).
-If the contractor is responsible for delaying the critical path, then the contractor receives no time extensions and no compensation (non-compensable delays), and the contractor may be liable for liquidated damages or actual delay damages.
+If the contractor is responsible for the critical path delay, then the contractor receives no time extensions and no compensation (non-compensable delays), and the contractor may be liable for liquidated damages or actual delay damages.

 Most construction contracts require the contractor to demonstrate that delays (excusable or compensable) are in fact impacting the project completion date.
 Owner contracts typically require contractors to utilize the contemporaneous project schedule updates to prove delay as well as calculate the number of days of extension to the contractually-required completion date.
-The key elements for a contractor to recover extended project cost due to an owner-caused delay to the critical path are to prove that the work was delayed or hindered, the contractor suffered damages because of the delay or hindrance, and the owner, its agents or other contractors were responsible for the act or omission that caused the delay or hindrance.
+The key elements for a contractor to recover extended project cost due to an owner-caused critical path delay are to prove that the work was delayed or hindered, the contractor suffered damages because of the delay or hindrance, and the owner, its agents or other contractors were responsible for the act or omission that caused the delay or hindrance.

 It is common for construction contracts to not address or define concurrent delays let alone “pacing.”
 Most construction contracts contain specific language such as, “time is of the essence” or “a contractor shall diligently perform the work” which requires a contractor to expedite the completion of the work.
 Consequently, most construction contracts do not inherently sanction a contractor to “pace” its work when delayed by an owner-caused impact to the critical path.